Freight Shipping from Savannah to Charleston

 How much does it cost to ship freight from Savannah to Charleston?

-Full truckload (FTL) rates from Savannah, GA to Charleston, SC currently range from $232-$286 for a standard dry van load over the 108-mile route.
+Full truckload (FTL) rates from Savannah, GA to Charleston, SC currently range $232-$286 (roughly $2.16-$2.66 per mile over 108 miles).
 LTL shipments typically cost $259-$492 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Savannah to Charleston?

-Standard FTL transit from Savannah to Charleston is approximately 2 hrs by truck over 108 miles.
+Standard FTL transit from Savannah to Charleston is approximately 2 hrs by truck over 108 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Savannah to Charleston freight?